stridecolossus/JOVE/docs/blog/part-1-generation/generation.md

 ### Structures

 The data for a structure is:
 * structure name
 * fields
     * name
     * type
     * array length

 Generation of the structures is slightly more complex as we have to map the Vulkan and native types to the equivalent Java/JNA types.
-We implemented a type mapper that looked up the JNA/Java type for a native type specified by the following resource:
+We implemented a type mapper specified by the following resource:

 ```java
 # Primitives